lukso-network/docs/docs/guides/vault/create-a-vault.md

 import Web3 from 'web3';

 const web3 = new Web3('https://rpc.l16.lukso.network');
-const vaultReceiver = '0x...'; // The address that will be the vault owner
+const vaultOwner = '0x...'; // The address that will be the vault owner

 // initialize your EOA
 const privateKey = '0x...';